Thórsmörk – Rjúpnafell and the hidden valley

 Looking down from the top of Rjúpnafell.

-What to do when stuck on the top…?
+Stuck on the top…?

-But I couldn’t enjoy it as much… The thought of finding a way down again was constantly in the back of my mind.
+But I couldn’t enjoy those epic views as much as I normally do… The thought of finding a way down again was constantly in the back of my mind.
 I was trembling at the thought of those loose rocks and sliding down that horrifying steep slope with nothing to hold on to.
-What if I really am stuck on this mountain?
-Would I have to call 112 and beg for a helicopter to please come and pick me up?

 Útigönguhöfði suddenly seemed easy compared to this.